vladutt/bricobot-landing/README.md

 ## Description

-Brico Landing Page is a modern web application built with Next.js and TypeScript, providing an elegant and responsive user experience for Brico services.
+Brico Landing Page is a modern web application built with Next.js and TypeScript, providing an elegant and responsive user experience.

 ## Technologies Used